- Law Office of Rochelle S. Berliner

 After a law enforcement officer commits police misconduct, the victim of that behavior is often charged with a crime.
 The prosecutors often go to great lengths to avoid dismissal or dropping the charges because of a desire to undermine any civil rights claim.

-If the criminal charges are resolved favorably, you should discuss your right to pursue a possible civil rights claim by suing officials within the New York Police Department (NYPD) or another law enforcement agency in New York City.
+If the criminal charges are resolved favorably, you should discuss your right to pursue a possible civil right claim by suing officials within the New York Police Department (NYPD) or another law enforcement agency in New York City.
+Experiencing any form of police misconduct can be a traumatic and frightening experience.
+Per Section 1983 of the Civil Rights Act of 1871 (42 USC § 1983), people are able to sue the government for civil rights violation.
+That is to say that, when a “state actor” such as a police officer deprives a person of rights created by the Constitution.

 Civil rights claims based on police misconduct can include one or more of the following: